Here is my diary entry for my first day of my new life in London: August 29, 1973.

 The only phone was a pay phone 3 floors down.
 Electricity was paid for by inserting a coin in the meter and it took many old shilling and new 5p coins to heat enough water to fill a bathtub and keep the place warm in winter.
 Many were the times when we’d be sitting having dinner and the lights would go out until we figured out whose turn it was to put another coin in the meter.

 Such was life in London for many at the time so it was just normal.
 My share of the rent was an expensive, to me, £8/week, but that was the going rate, especially because it was in the poshest London neighbourhood I would ever end up living – Primrose Gardens in Belsize Park, not far from Hampstead.
 I stayed there for 1½ years until May, 1975.

-A big plus of this flat was the view from our top window over London and it became customary to poke our heads out to take photos of people and rainbows from it, including me blocking the view.
-You can also see flatmate Amedeo from Italy and effervescent Gus and Mary, guests from Australia.
+A big plus of this flat was the spectacular view from our window looking over London and it became customary to poke our heads out to take photos of people and rainbows from it, including me blocking the view.
+You can also see flatmate Amedeo from Italy, effervescent Gus and Mary, guests from Australia and snow.